 Wealth Tax (IP: Impuesto sobre el Patrimonio)

-This tax must be reported by every taxpaying natural person in Spain.
-The payment must be made every year between the months of April and June, but the accrual of this tax is on December 31th.
+This tax must be declared by every taxpaying natural person in Spain.
+The payment must be made every year between the months of April and June, but the accrual of this tax is on December 31.

 The terms of this tax vary depending on the country in which you reside, if in your country there is a double taxation agreement with Spain, it is likely that you only have to declare your assets within Spanish territory.
 The variation in deductions, exempt minimums, bonuses, etc. will also depend on each autonomous community.